ramhdi/go-backend-starter/README.md

 ### Users (Admin only)

-- `GET /api/users` - List all users
+- `GET /api/users` - List all users with pagination
 - `GET /api/users/:id` - Get user by ID
 - `POST /api/users` - Create a new user
 - `PUT /api/users/:id` - Update a user